Top of page

 What happens next?

 The Bias Incident Response Team (BIRT) and University Police simultaneously receive your report.
-University Police reviews the situation for danger of imminent harm.
+University Police reviews the report for danger to evaluate whether physical harm to an individual may be imminent.

 The BIRT, composed of representatives from Campus Life, Academic Affairs, and Diversity & Inclusion, reviews the report and will reach out to you to offer support and learn more about the incident.

-Incidents that violate University policies are referred to the appropriate accountability system for further investigation.
+Incidents that may violate University policies are referred to the appropriate office (such as the Office of Institutional Equity, Title IX, or the relevant student conduct administrator) for further review.